BetterDiscord/docs/docs/themes/introduction/guidelines.md

 ## Design
 1. Themes should not be a basic recolor or background change.
 Themes should significantly alter the look and feel of Discord.
 1. Themes should have full coverage of most common pages, popouts, modals and controls.
-Keep in mind that changing discord's variables does not provide full coverage of the app.
+Keep in mind that changing Discord's variables does not provide full coverage of the app.